 Bloom Time: Late summer or fall

-Hibiscus acetosella is a tender perennial subshrub, hardy only to USDA hardiness zone 8, but is easily grown as an annual in colder climates.
+Hibiscus acetosella is a tender perennial subshrub easily grown as an annual in colder climates.
 The plant can grow up to 6 feet (1.8 m) tall and up to 30 inches (75 cm) wide during one season.
 Leaves can be ovate or lobed, green with red veining right through to a full deep burgundy.
-It has typical Hibiscus funnel-shaped flowers that are up to 2 inches (5 cm) in diameter.
-They vary in color and are most often the dark maroon that is characteristic of the foliage with darker vein-like markings.
-Flowers are rarely yellow.
+It has typical Hibiscus funnel-shaped flowers.
+They are up to 2 inches (5 cm) in diameter and vary in color, rarely yellow, and most often the dark maroon characteristic of the foliage with darker vein-like markings.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).